Brizo/PMS/README.md

 As more organisations go digital and paperless, there has been a need for a systematic process of evaluating employee's perfomance thereby identifying skill/knowlege gaps and rewards for outstanding employees.
-Sebentile Perfomance Management system is a web based system to maintain a company's stategy, creating employees perfomance contracts based on strategy and then evaluating employee peformance based on perfomance contracts.
+Sebentile Perfomance Management system is a web based system used to maintain a company's stategy, creating employees perfomance contracts based on strategy and then evaluating employee peformance based on perfomance contracts.